-How can you tell if what your reading is from a credible news source?
+How can you tell if what you’re reading is from a credible news source?
 It can be difficult to tell, as fake news and real news, especially in the age of digital communications, can look virtually the same.

 Fortunately, there are many helpful resources available that will walk you through what to look for when evaluating an article or source as real, credible news or false news.